kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 >
 > The overworked paper-pushers on **NEPTUNE**, who still found time to disseminate our pamphlets—
 >
-> The second generation of **MERCURY**, who armed us to teeth from workshops hidden in the mountains—
+> The second generation of **MERCURY**, who armed us to the teeth from workshops hidden in the mountains—
 >
 > The brilliant women of **JUPITER** who mailed us thumbsticks of bomb schematics and sabotaged communication centers—
 >